 Ransomware was the biggest digital threat of 2016.
-The FBI estimates that victims paid out nearly $1 billion in ransom last year alone.
+The FBI estimates victims paid nearly $1 billion in ransoms last year alone.

-The Locky ransomware campaign has been one of the scariest threats around.
-However, there is a new ransomware attack spreading like wildfire that you need to be worried about.
+The Locky ransomware campaign has been one of the scariest threats around; however, there’s a new ransomware attack spreading like wildfire that you need to be worried about.

 What is the new ransomware king?

-What’s happening now is, a new attack making the rounds has taken over as the ransomware king.
-It’s called Cerber and accounted for 90 percent of Windows ransomware attacks during the first quarter of 2017.
-The formerly popular Locky is almost non-existent at this point, accounting for only 2 percent of attacks.
+Now, a new attack has taken over as the ransomware king.
+It’s called Cerber, and it accounted for 90% of Windows ransomware attacks during the first quarter of 2017.
+The formerly popular Locky is almost nonexistent at this point, accounting for only 2% of attacks.

 How to handle a Cerber attack